-"I have deliberatly used the word "marvel" to shock the reader out of the complacency with which we often take the working of this mechanism for granted.
-I am convinceed that if it were the result of deliberate human design, and if the people guided by the price changes understood that their decisions have significance far beyond their immediate aim, this mechanism would have been acclaimed as one of the greatest triumphs of the human mind.
+"I have deliberately used the word "marvel" to shock the reader out of the complacency with which we often take the working of this mechanism for granted.
+I am convinced that if it were the result of deliberate human design, and if the people guided by the price changes understood that their decisions have significance far beyond their immediate aim, this mechanism would have been acclaimed as one of the greatest triumphs of the human mind.

 Its misfortune is the double one that it is not the product of human design and that the people guided by it usually do not know why they are made to do what they do.

-But those who clamor for "conscious direction" - and who cannot believe that anything which has evolved without design (and even without our understanding of it) should solve problems which we should not be able to solve consciously - should remeber this: The problem is precisely how to extend the span of our utilization of resources beyond the span of the control of any mind; and, therefore, how to dispense with the need of conscious control and how to provide inducements which will make the individuals do the desirable things without anyone having to tell them what to do."
+But those who clamour for "conscious direction" - and who cannot believe that anything which has evolved without design (and even without our understanding of it) should solve problems which we should not be able to solve consciously - should remember this: The problem is precisely how to extend the span of our utilization of resources beyond the span of the control of any mind; and, therefore, how to dispense with the need of conscious control and how to provide inducements which will make the individuals do the desirable things without anyone having to tell them what to do."

 "The problem which we meet here is by no means peculiar to economics but arises in connection with nearly all truly social phenomena, with language and most of our cultural inheritance, and constitutes really the central theoretical problem of all social science."

 "The price system is just one of those formations which man has learned to use (though he is till very far from having learned to make the best use of it) after he had stumbled upon it without understanding it."

 "To assume all the knowledge to be given to a single mind in the same manner in which we assume it to be given to us as the explaining economists is to assume the problem away and to disregards everything that is important and significant in the real world."